This is a real workflow that many of our users describe. Here it is in their words.

 If you already have a folder structure in Google Drive – if you've ever created a naming convention, if you notice when files are in the wrong place – then Attachment Hippo isn't replacing your system.
 It's the engine that runs it automatically, exactly the way you designed it, without you having to touch it.

 You already did the hard part: figuring out how you want things organized.
-This just removes the daily labor of actually doing the organizing — saving every Gmail attachment to Google Drive, one by one, forever.
+This just removes the daily labor of actually doing the organizing – filing every attachment, one by one, forever.

 Start with one rule

-Pick the Gmail attachment type that piles up most in your inbox.
-For most people it's PDFs — invoices, receipts, signed contracts.
-Create one rule that saves them directly to the right Google Drive folder.
+Pick the file type that piles up most in your inbox.
+For most people it's PDFs – invoices, receipts, signed contracts.
+Create one rule that saves them directly where they belong.
 Let it run for a week.

 If you're anything like me, you'll have two more rules set up before the week is out.